^

 Medium priority pathogens

 Medium priority pathogens include Streptococcus groups A and B (both new to the 2024 list), Streptococcus pneumoniae, and Haemophilus influenzae, which represent a high disease burden.
-These pathogens require increased attention, especially among vulnerable populations, including children and the elderly, especially in resource-limited settings.
+These pathogens require increased attention, particularly among vulnerable populations, including children and the elderly, especially in resource-limited settings.

 Changes in the 2017 and 2024 lists

-The movement of carbapenem-resistant Pseudomonas aeruginosa (CRPA) from critical to high category in BPPL 2024 reflects recent reports of declining global resistance.
+The move of carbapenem-resistant Pseudomonas aeruginosa (CRPA) from critical to high category in BPPL 2024 reflects recent reports of declining global resistance.
 Despite this change, investment in R&D and other prevention and control strategies for CRPA remains important given its significant burden in some regions.

 WHO BPPL 2024 includes the following bacteria:

-Critical priority:
+Critical Priority:

-• Acinetobacter baumannii, resistant to carbapenems;
+• Acinetobacter baumannii, carbapenem-resistant;

-• Enterobacterales resistant to third generation cephalosporins;
+• Enterobacterales resistant to third-generation cephalosporins;

-• Mycobacterium tuberculosis resistant to rifampicin (included after independent analysis using an adapted multi-criteria decision matrix).
+• Mycobacterium tuberculosis resistant to rifampicin (included after independent analysis using an adapted multicriteria decision matrix).

 High priority:

-• Shigella spp., resistant to fluoroquinolones;
+• Shigella spp. resistant to fluoroquinolones;

-• Pseudomonas aeruginosa, resistant to carbapenems;
+• Pseudomonas aeruginosa, carbapenem-resistant;

-• Neisseria gonorrhoeae, resistant to third generation cephalosporins and/or fluoroquinolones;
+• Neisseria gonorrhoeae resistant to third-generation cephalosporins and/or fluoroquinolones;

-• Staphylococcus aureus, methicillin-resistant.
+• Methicillin-resistant Staphylococcus aureus.

 Medium priority:

-• Streptococcus pneumoniae, resistant to macrolides;
+• Streptococcus pneumoniae, macrolide-resistant;

-• Haemophilus influenzae, resistant to ampicillin;
+• Haemophilus influenzae, ampicillin-resistant;

 You are reporting a typo in the following text: